dftbplus/recipes/docs/transport/carbon2d-trans.rst

 -----------------------------------

-We will now consider a vacancy sitting on the other sublattice (B), i.e. we can take the structure file we used for the ideal ribbon and delete the atom number 47.
+We will now consider a vacancy sitting on the other sublattice (B), i.e. we can take the structure file we used for the ideal ribbon and instead delete the atom number 47.
 The structure file is::

   407  C